flutter/packages/packages/cross_file/README.md

 ## Testing

 This package supports both web and native platforms.
-Unit tests need to be split in two separate suites (because native code cannot use `dart:html`, and web code cannot use `dart:io`).
+Unit tests need to be split in two separate suites (because native code cannot use `package:web`, and web code cannot use `dart:io`).

 When adding new features, it is likely that tests need to be added for both the